-The secrets of Saharan beliefs through the tattoos of the very first tattooed people - HAL Accéder directement au contenu
+A new technology for understanding the secrets of ancestral Saharan beliefs through the tattoos of the very first tattooed people (XI-Sciences and ancestral knowledge). - HAL-SHS - Sciences de l'Homme et de la Société Accéder directement au contenu

-The secrets of Saharan beliefs through the tattoos of the very first tattooed people
+A new technology for understanding the secrets of ancestral Saharan beliefs through the tattoos of the very first tattooed people (XI-Sciences and ancestral knowledge).

 Les secrets des croyances sahariennes à travers les tatouages des tous premiers tatoués